A short description of data analytics project formalization through some of the white papers developed over time here at KNIME AG

 To translate pre-existing knowledge into a rule system, a Rule Engine node might suffice.
 For binning, many binner nodes, with more or less automatic procedures, are available in KNIME Analytics Platform.
-Finally, for clustering we can use one of the many clustering techniques in KNIME Analytics Platform, such as k-Means (read a blog post "Customer Segmentation: a basic Workflow" for more details).
+Finally, for clustering we can use one of the many clustering techniques in KNIME Analytics Platform, such as k-Means.

 The analytics part of this project is relatively easy.
 We can then devote our work to foster better collaboration between data analysts and their counterpart, the business analysts.
 In modern data analytics projects, cooperation between who knows the algorithms and who knows the data has become vital.

 The whole approach is described in the whitepaper “Customer Segmentation Comfortably from a Web Browser”.
-The workflow is available on the EXAMPLES Server under 50_Applications/24_Customer_Segmentation_Use_Case50_Applications/24_Customer_Segmentation_Use_Case*.
+The workflow is available on the KNIME Hub, Customer Segmentation Use Case

 (click on the image to see it in full size)

 2. Expand your Data: Customer Intelligence on Social Media